mark-meyer/startherecms/README.md

 ## Optional features ##
-1. An Algolia(https://algolia.com) account to power a search box (Free!)
+1. An [Algolia](https://algolia.com) account to power a search box (Free!)
 2. Google Analytics to track what pages your user goes to (Free!)
-3. Google Maps API Key to let
+3. Google Maps API Key to let a user easily pick locations using the [Wagtail Geo Widget](https://github.com/Frojd/wagtail-geo-widget)

 ## Quickstart ##

 First sign up for any or all of the above services

+Add an .env file with

 Next clone the repository:

     git clone https://github.com/adrind/startherecms.git

 cd to your project and install the dependencies:

     pip install -r requirements.txt

 Create the migrations for the project:

     python manage.py makemigrations

 Apply the migrations:

     python manage.py migrate

 Once everything it's setup you can run the development server: [http://localhost:8000/](http://localhost:8000/)

     python manage.py runserver

 ## How to use it ##

-This CMS is designed to be as simple and reusable as possible
+This CMS is designed to be as simple and reusable as possible.

 ### Track ###
 A track has a singular focus that might require multiple steps to complete.